Chopped Greek Chickpea Salad

 - Feta that comes in a block packaged in brine usually has the best texture and flavor, but pre-crumbled is delicious in this, as well.

-- Fully dressed, this is best eaten the same day, but if you leave off the dressing it keeps well several days in the fridge.
+- Fully dressed, this is best eaten the same day, but if you leave off the dressing and feta it keeps well several days in the fridge.

 I crave this salad all summer long!
 It’s the dressing that really makes it.
 I tried throwing some of the ingredients together once in a hurry without the dressing and that was a huge mistake.
 I swap the bell pepper for avocado, and between the chickpea and avocado it’s filling enough to eat as a meal, not only as a side salad.
 When I plan to keep it as leftovers I hold the tomato and dressing and cheese (and avocado) off until each serving is ready to eat.